BetaHuhn/vuex-electron-store/README.md

 })
 ```

 > You can use this module directly in both the main and renderer process.
 For use in the renderer process only, you need to call PersistedState.initRenderer() in the main process as well.
+More info [here](https://github.com/sindresorhus/electron-store#initrenderer)

 You can also pass an options object to `.create()` to customize the behaviour of [vuex-electron-store](https://github.com/BetaHuhn/vuex-electron-store) further: